Oakland launches guaranteed pay plan for low-income people

 Across the San Francisco Bay, the Marin County Board of Supervisors voted Tuesday to participate in its own two-year guaranteed income project.

 Oakland’s project is significant because it is one of the largest efforts in the U.S. so far, targeting up to 600 families.
-And it is the first program to limit participation strictly to Black, indigenous and people of color communities.
+And it is the first program to limit participation strictly to Black, Indigenous and people of color communities.

 The reason: White households in Oakland on average make about three times as much annually than black households, according to the Oakland Equity Index.
 It’s also a nod to the legacy of the Black Panther Party, the political movement that was founded in Oakland in the 1960s.